 You should already have legal counsel whom you can notify if any of the following happens:

-You Receive a Target Letter
+Receiving a Target Letter

 A target letter is correspondence from the U.S. Attorney’s Office stating that the letter’s recipient is a target in a federal grand jury investigation.
 This means the U.S. Attorney believes you have information relevant to a current federal criminal case.
 In most cases, receiving a target letter means you will soon receive a subpoena requiring you to testify before a grand jury.
 Receipt of a target letter provides you the opportunity to protect yourself by consulting a criminal defense lawyer and preparing to testify before the grand jury.

-Federal Agents at Your Door
+Federal Agents Showing Up at Your Home or Work

 When federal law enforcement officers from the FBI, DEA, ATF, or IRS, show up at your door, they mean business.
 It may be early in the morning or late at night.
 At whatever time they show up, they will be armed with a search warrant to search the premises, gather evidence, and/or arrest you.
 They may be accompanied by local police.
 You need to cooperate, except that you should decline to answer any questions until you have an attorney present.
 You have the right to remain silent.
 If you are prevented from immediately calling an attorney, ask when you will be allowed to phone your attorney and do so ASAP.